 Ugh…. yuck.
 I still can’t believe how long we kept that horrible exterior paint color!

-One of the first things we did outside was give the front flower bed a little makeover with dark mulch.
+One of the first things we did outside gave the front flower bed a little makeover with dark mulch.
 This was really as simple as adding some dark mulch and adding some new plants.
-The dark mulch really makes a huge difference, right?!

 If you’re wondering how those lasted through our harsh winters here in Central Oregon, the chicks and hens were the best.
 They were the only ones that survived being covered in snow for months (they actually lasted three winters!).
-When we started thinking about our landscaping plans at the new house, we did a lot of research on high desert landscaping to make sure we were choosing plants and trees that were right for our climate.

-Even though we never ended up blogging about it, the next thing we did (and by that I totally mean Logan because I was mostly out of town for this project) was build a fence on the left side of the house.
-This was necessary to keep Gannon contained….and to our hide our big, ugly backyard which was just a field of weeds at the time.
+Even though we never ended up blogging about it, the next thing we did (and by that, I totally mean Logan because I was mostly out of town for this project) built a fence on the left side of the house.

 Then right before our son was born, Logan and his dad built the other half of the fence on the right side of the house.
 These pictures are on my actual due date!